greenorbitspace/hub/userguide/content/en/docs/_index.md

 **Green Orbit Digital** is a Leicester-based sustainable marketing agency focused on enabling ethical growth in space, science, and deep tech sectors.
 We combine:

-- Technical marketing expertise (SEO, content strategy, automation)
+- Technical marketing (SEO, content strategy, automation)
-- Digital sustainability practices (carbon-aware design, green hosting, SDG-linked reporting)
+- Digital sustainability (carbon-aware design, eco-hosting, SDG-linked reporting)
-- Systems thinking and ethical leadership frameworks
+- Systems thinking and ethical leadership

 We believe that marketing can and should be a force for environmental and societal good.
 👉 [Visit our main site](https://greenorbit.space)